Music video: Video single

 In the United Kingdom where up to 3 physical formats are eligible for the chart, DVD singles are quite common (with the single available on DVD as well as CD and/or vinyl record).
 As with other single formats, DVD singles have a limited production run, often causing them to become collector's items.
 The DVD single never experienced a high amount of popularity in the United Kingdom because when artists started releasing them in the early 2000s, the CD single had started declining.
 They were also seen as expensive.
 Some artists would not release DVD singles and instead put their music videos as enhanced content on a CD single/album.

 Beginning in the early 2000s, artists in Japan may release singles in the CD+DVD format.
 Japanese singer Ayumi Hamasaki has been credited as the "creator of the CD+DVD format"; one of the examples is her 2005 single "Fairyland".
 The CD+DVD format is more expensive and usually contains one or more music videos, and sometimes a "making of" section or other bonus material is included.

 The Japanese music conglomerate Hello!
-Project released corresponding DVD singles for almost all of its CD single releases.The company calls them Single Vs. A Single V usually contains a music video for the title song plus several more of its versions and a making-of.
+Project released corresponding DVD singles for almost all of its CD single releases.
+The company calls them Single Vs. A Single V usually contains a music video for the title song plus several more of its versions and a making-of.
 Sometimes, an Event V (エベントV) will be released at Hello!
 Project fan club events that will offer alternate shots of a promotional video, or bonus footage, like backstage footage or footage from a photoshoot not released anywhere else.
-As of 2017, Single Vs are no longer released; instead Hello!
+As of 2017, Single Vs were no longer released; instead Hello!
 Project acts now put the music videos on DVDs included in a CD single's limited edition.
 The DVD singles are popular and chart in the generic Oricon DVD sales chart, due to the non-existence of a separate DVD single ranking in Japan.